johnarnaou/xcb/README.md

 # How to

 All you have to do is specify in the template folders the subfolders and the files that you want to be generated.
-You can find an mvp example by default in the template folder.
+You can find a viper example by default in the template folder.

 Run the following command to access the template folder